Draw Plants Together offers friendly, inclusive drawing workshops that focus on our relationships with plants

 And all of us have a relationship with them, in one way or another.

 When we tune in to notice plants and draw them, all sorts of things emerge.
 We can start to appreciate their forms and colours, or their behaviour and character.
-Or notice the different kinds of relationship we have with plants.
+And drawing plants together in small groups, we get to hear what other people notice too.

-Something I love about plants is that they can show us how beautiful care can be.
 When we care for plants, they respond, and often in beautiful ways.
+And something I love about plants is that they can show us how beautiful care can be.

 together

-Draw Plants Together workshops are a nice mix of personal time for reflection alongside opportunities to connect with others.
+Draw Plants Together workshops are a nice mix of personal time for creativity, alongside opportunities to connect with others and to participate in a creative process as a group.

 Draw Plants Together is an inclusive space